mrx-arafat/SecureShare/.agument/augment-guidelines.md

 - extension must work after the new changes

+- follow folder structure suppose you are creating test files then create folder test and create files inside it

+- remove unnecessary extra files you created after testing if you feel like it's not needed in future

+- if you are creating new files then create folder with name and create files inside it like debugging purposes create a folder named debugging and create files inside it then if it is not needed in future then remove it

 - Adhere to the architectural patterns and guidelines established in this document
 - Maintain consistency in coding style and patterns

 ## Project Overview